Second Thoughts: Greg Joseph’s miss vs. Cardinals just the latest in Vikings’ history of kicking woes

 ONE BIG QUESTION

 Can the Vikings still make the playoffs after starting 0-2?
-In the NFL's old playoff format, teams that started 0-2 only had a 12 percent chance of making the playoffs, but the league made two changes — adding a seventh playoff team to each conference last year, and a 17th regular-season game this year — that might render those numbers irrelevant.
-Even after a 1-5 start last season, the Vikings would have made the playoffs if they'd been able to beat the Bears at home in Week 15, so it's far too early to say they're out of anything.
-They'll need to get going quickly, though, starting with a home opener on Sunday against the Seahawks, who've beaten the Vikings in each of their seven regular-season or playoff matchups with Wilson at quarterback.
+In the NFL's old playoff format, teams that started 0-2 only had a 12% chance of making the playoffs, but the league made two changes — adding a seventh playoff team to each conference last year, and a 17th regular-season game this year — that might render those numbers irrelevant.
+Even after a 1-5 start last season, the Vikings would have made the playoffs if they had been able to beat the Bears at home in Week 15, so it's far too early to say they are out of anything.
+They will need to get going quickly, though, starting with a home opener on Sunday against the Seahawks, who've beaten the Vikings in each of their seven regular-season or playoff matchups with Wilson at quarterback.